News

 Nebraska Hall, built in 1920, is the oldest building on Southeast Community College’s Milford campus.
 Originally known as the Roosevelt Building, it once served as a hospital for the Soldiers and Sailors home.
 When the State Trade School opened in Milford in 1941, the building was transformed into a dormitory and cafeteria.
 Now, more than 80 years later, Nebraska has been thoughtfully renovated to become the central hub for student support services.

-Today, Nebraska Hall stands as a bridge between the past and the future.
-A welcoming place where students can access the support they need to succeed.
+Today, Nebraska Hall stands as a bridge between the past and the future, a welcoming place where students can access the support they need to succeed.
 Just as this building preserves the legacy of those who came before, our donors leave their own lasting legacy through scholarships, planned gifts, and other contributions.
+The Educational Foundation extends its sincere gratitude to the donors who made Nebraska Hall renovation possible.